8 a.m. – 4:30 p.m. Monday – Friday

 Indianapolis, IN 46204-2739

-Pursuant to IC 22-13-2-11, the Indiana Department of Homeland Security (the “Department”) may grant a variance to any rule adopted by the Fire Prevention and Building Safety Commission (the “Commission”).
+Pursuant to Indiana Code 22-13-2-11, the Indiana Department of Homeland Security (the “Department”) may grant a variance to any rule adopted by the Indiana Fire Prevention and Building Safety Commission (the “Commission”).
 To qualify for a variance, you must pay a fee and submit facts demonstrating that:

 - compliance with the rule will impose an undue hardship upon the applicant or prevent the preservation of an architecturally significant or historically significant part of a building or other structure; and